Vegan vs Vegetarian vs Plant Based Diets: Differences, Similarities and Other Diets and Lifestyles that Seek to Reduce or Exclude Animal Products

 Here's what veganism is NOT about

-It's not about putting each and every choice as the end goal and the perfect place where we're going to get an A+ and a little laminated card that says "you made the perfect vegan choice", "you've made 365 perfect vegan choices this year".
-Veganism isn't about that at all.
+It's not about putting each and every choice as the end goal and the perfect place where we're going to get an A+ on every meal stating you made a 100% vegan choice or a year of 365 perfect vegan choices and only then can you call yourself a vegan.

 Veganism and Perfectionism